royabhirup-ms/caf-runbooks/scenarios/coderem-azure-dotnetframework/Run-BlobStorage-Technology-Specific-Prompt.md

 1. Instruction markdown file.
 2. The Codebase to be migrated.
-3. Run the newly created prompt for code remediation on Azure Key Vault integration.
+3. Run the newly created prompt for code remediation on Azure Blob Storage integration.
    This will also generate a progress file to track the status of the code remediation process.
-Example: See the full progress [here](./prompts/BlobStorage-Progress/progress.md).
+Example: **See the full progress** [here](./prompts/BlobStorage-Progress/progress.md).

     ![Run Prompt Blob](./images/runpromptblob.png)